 What if my data needs change?

-One of the benefits of being at the VTCRC is that as your needs change, you can scale up or down.
-Contact the VTCRC at firstname.lastname@example.org and we will work with you to adjust your changing needs.
+One of the benefits of being at the VTCRC is that billing is based on your usage, so no action is needed for you to use more or less data.
+If you notice an unexpected change in your billing amount, contact the VTCRC at email@example.com and we will work with you to adjust to your changing needs.

 Can I tell what my average usage is and if so, how?